 Next to me is Mari Goround, probably the only Asian in the audience.
 We’re in the balcony, the “cheap seats” that cost us a hundred and six bucks.
 We wish we’d bought drinks.
 And eaten.
 Below us are couples and groups of middle-aged Caucasians.
 Some pink hair, some green hair, some went-to-my-stylist-this afternoon-hair, grey hair, no hair.
 To my right, a guy in a tee shirt that says: I can’t keep calm.
 I’m from Toledo.

 With that autographed book, Mari hopes to crowdfund a film about Yosh Kawano.
 Yosh took care of the Chicago Cubs for six decades.
-Inside the Ernie Banks book is a paper describing Mari’s documentary idea.
-It has four images: Yosh’s famous white fishing hat, now in the Baseball Hall of Fame.
+Inside the Ernie Banks book is an envelope containing a paper describing Mari’s documentary idea.
+Four images on the paper: Yosh’s famous white fishing hat, now in the Baseball Hall of Fame.
 Then, a baseball card of the 1958 Cubs, with a yellow circle around Yosh.
 Next, Yosh’s smiling face in front of the American flag-- his obituary photo.
 The last photo: the Manzanar internment camp.
 Yosh was one of the over 100,000 Americans interned during World War II.
 Anyone 1/16th Japanese or more was given six days to pack and get on a train, with no destination given.
 Yosh was released early so he go fight in New Guinea and the Philippines.
 He won combat medals.

-Next, a woman suggests that John should marry her daughter.
+Next, a woman approaches one of the mikes and suggests to John that he should marry her daughter.
 Then he’s asked about his most challenging role.
-“Max”, he answers.
+“Max,” he answers.
 An attractive woman asks John if he’d like to meet her and her friends afterwards, in a karaoke bar.
 The moderator moves things on, points to a man at the mike on the other side of the room.